nel349/cultivest-react-native/FEATURES.md

 # Cultivest - Detailed Features

-This document outlines the technical features for Cultivest, a mobile-first micro-investment platform with minimal web support for stablecoin yields (2–3% APY) on Algorand's USDCa.
-It tracks implementation status and planned features for the World's Largest Hackathon by Bolt.new (June 19–July 1, 2025).
+This document outlines the technical features for Cultivest, a mobile-first micro-investment platform providing access to Algorand DeFi liquidity pools.
+Users invest small amounts ($1-$10) in USDC/ALGO pools on Tinyman DEX, earning 0.44% APY from trading fees while getting diversified exposure to both stablecoins and crypto.

 ## 🚀 **Implementation Status - PHASE 1A COMPLETED** ✅